rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ![token instance](/assets/img/tutorials/create-a-token/image-31.png)

-Check if our instance is OK.
+Confirm if our instance is OK.

-Put the instance’s name:  `token`, hit `.`, then hit TAB twice to trigger autocomplete.
+Enter the instance’s name:  `token`, then `.`, without space hit the TAB button twice to trigger auto-complete as seen below.
-This will display the published address, transaction hash of deploy, among other things, including all public variables and methods available.
+This will display the published address of the smart contract, and the transaction hash for its deployment, among other things, including all public variables and methods available.

 ```javascript
 token.
 [TAB] [TAB]